gschmutz/stream-processing-workshop/07d-iot-data-normalization-using-ksqldb/README.md

 ```

 ### Create a new "refined" stream where the data is transformed into Avro

+With KSQL it is very easy to translate this into a new format, Avro in this case.
+We just have to create a new stream using the `CREATE STREAM ...` statement using the same SQL statement and specify `AVRO` as the `value_format`:

 First drop the stream if it already exists: